 Fiber doesn't have to be a turn-off for kids — try apples, pears, beans, oatmeal, oranges, ripe bananas, whole-grains breads, and popcorn.
 Adding flax meal or bran to homemade fruit smoothies is another way to slip fiber into a child's diet.

 - Make sure kids get enough exercise.
 Physical activity nudges the bowels into action, so encourage your kids to get plenty of exercise.
 It can be as simple as playing catch, riding bikes, or shooting a few hoops.

 - Develop a regular meal schedule.
 Since eating is a natural stimulant for the bowels, regular meals may help kids develop routine bowel habits.
 If necessary, schedule breakfast a little earlier to give your child a chance for a relaxed visit to the bathroom before school.

 - Get kids into the habit of going.
-Try having a child who fights the urge to go to the bathroom sit on the toilet for at least 10 minutes at about the same time each day, preferably after a meal.
+If your child fights the urge to go to the bathroom, have him or her sit on the toilet for at least 10 minutes at about the same time each day (ideally, after a meal).